A project as unique and complex as Headwaters Junction is bound to inspire questions. We’ve detailed answers to many commonly asked questions below.

 Where will it be located?

 Headwaters Junction requires roughly ten acres for development.
 We’re currently working with the City of Fort Wayne to determine the best location for the project.
-Sites that have been considered are the North River property at 4th and Clinton Streets (once a former railroad yard), the site between Harrison and Wells Streets, and vacant railroad land at Osage and Burgess Streets.
+Sites that have been considered are the North River property at 4th and Clinton Streets (once a former railroad yard), the site between Harrison and Wells Streets, and other nearby vacant railroad property.

 Headwaters Junction currently has a purchase agreement in effect for nearly a mile of right-of-way from Polk Street to 3rd Street.